PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 11:36:24
+Last updated: 2024-04-08 11:36:57
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon